 Located on the east side of the beautiful 1,323-acre Lake Owen, this campground has 90 sites.
 Shaded campsites nestled under towering pines and hardwoods is the setting for this campground.
 Each campsite includes a parking spur, fire ring, picnic table, tent pad and can accommodate RV's up to 50 feet.
-The campground has drinking water, a pay telephone, vault toilets, a fishing pier, two swimming beaches, two developed boat ramps, a dump station for RV's, and an interpretive trail.
+The campground has drinking water, a pay telephone, vault toilets, a fishing pier, two swimming beaches, two developed boat ramps, a dump station for RV's, and a hiking trail.
 Lake Owen and Bass Lake contain panfish, northern pike, walleye, bass and trout.
 There are 7 walk-in campsites.
 Campsites may be reserved through a campground reservation system.
 Accessible sites for people with disabilities are also available.
 There is a campground host to greet visitors.
-The North Country National Scenic Trail and Porcupine Lake Wilderness are adjacent or near the campground.
+The North Country National Scenic Trail crosses through the campground.
+The Porcupine Lake Wilderness Area is accessible across the road from the entrance of the campground.

 At a Glance

 ||The Annual Recreation Pass (sticker) is not accepted at the Two Lakes campground, a concessionaire managed site under Forest Service special use permit.

 From Drummond, head south on FR 213 (Lake Owen Scenic Drive) for approximately 2 ½ miles.